 What is “The Black Crook?”

-Though it is quite difficult to access these pieces to listen to today, they still hold the title of being what set the stage for the modern future of American theatre.
+Though it is pretty challenging to access these pieces to listen to today, they still hold the title of being what set the stage for the modern future of American theatre.

-This work has modernized the meaning of a musical indeed, but many were perplexed, impressed, or perhaps even disgusted by its foreign European elements, its seemingly short and revealing clothes, and its glorious effects added to the story.
+This work has modernized the meaning of a musical indeed.
+Still, many were perplexed, impressed, or perhaps even disgusted by its foreign European elements, seemingly short and revealing clothes, and its glorious effects added to the story.